-Phishing (the theft of online credentials, pretending to be an authoritave figure, company or individual in order to reveal confidential information), is on of the most common practices used by cybercriminals.
+Phishing (the theft of online credentials, pretending to be an authoritative figure, company, or individual in order to reveal confidential information), is one of the most common practices used by cybercriminals.
 Phishing comes in different shapes and sizes and the following list is not exhaustive, but we will give examples of a few different methods used.

 The difference between the official websites and the fake is usually as small as one or a few characters altered in the URL, as the original sites have already bought the web domain with the real name.
 This method has been used on pages like: MyEtherWallet, Blockchain.info, and the Token Bee ICO.

 Fake support teams